Uiedbook/Exabase/xtree/IMPLEMENTATION.md

 - **Objective**: Remove all mappings associated with a specific ID.
 - **Steps**:
-  1. Retrieve the data using the ID from `idBase`.
+  1. Retrieve the data using the ID from `base`.
   2. For each attribute-value pair in the data:
      - Remove the ID from the corresponding value set.
      - Clean up empty sets or nodes as needed.
-  3. Remove the ID from `idBase`.
+  3. Remove the ID from `base`.

-#### Deferred Cleanup

-- Periodically checks and removes empty sets and nodes.
-- Triggered during batch operations or explicit maintenance calls.

 ---